 What Skills Do Online Students Need to Be Successful?

-• Browse the web and, locate specific web addresses (URLs).
+• Browse the web and locate specific web addresses (URLs).

 • Enter information using computer keyboarding skills and use a mouse to accomplish specific tasks.